 2. Climb to the top of a lighthouse

-The Ponce de Leon Inlet Lighthouse is the tallest lighthouse in Florida- and you can climb the spiral staircase inside of the lighthouse up 203 steps to the top of the 175 foot tall tower for amazing views of Daytona, the Ponce Inlet and New Smyrna Beach.
+The Ponce de Leon Inlet Lighthouse is the tallest lighthouse in Florida- and you can climb the spiral staircase inside of the lighthouse up 203 steps to the top of the 175-foot tall tower for amazing views of Daytona, the Ponce Inlet, and New Smyrna Beach.
 The fee is $5 for adults and $1.50 for kids under 12.

 3. Check out the wildlife

-If you are staying in an oceanfront location you should be able to catch a glimpse of dolphin jumping and feeding in the shallow surf, or if you take the opportunity to do a little paddling in the protected bays- you should be able to see dolphin, pelicans, herons, osprey, egrets, and maybe even a Florida alligator.
+If you are staying in an oceanfront location you should be able to catch a glimpse of dolphins jumping and feeding in the shallow surf, or if you take the opportunity to do a little paddling in the protected bays- you should be able to see manatees, dolphin, pelicans, herons, osprey, egrets, and maybe even a Florida alligator.

 May-November is turtle nesting season.
-If you spot a Mama turtle making her way up the beach- give her plenty of room and don't interfere- and if you are lucky enough to come across a clutch of eggs, be sure to leave them alone.
+If you spot a Mama turtle making her way up the beach- give her plenty of room and don't interfere, and if you are lucky enough to come across a clutch of eggs, be sure to leave them alone.

 4. Mini Golf, Ice Cream, and Shopping

-No trip to a Florida beach town is complete without taking the kids to play mini golf, enjoying a hand-dipped cone, and doing a little shopping!
+No trip to a Florida beach town is complete without taking the kids to play mini-golf, enjoying a hand-dipped cone, and doing a little shopping!
 Our favorite links courses are in Daytona Beach- Pirates Island Adventure Golf, and Congo River Golf.

 Back when the space shuttle was still flying, watching a shuttle launch from the beach was a spectacular sight- and one that you felt privileged to see.
-These days you can still catch a rocket launch from along the beach- my kids and I had chance to see one this past February during our visit- a night launch which is truly amazing.
+These days you can still catch a Space X or other NASA rocket launch from along the beach- my kids and I had the chance to see one this past February during our visit- a night launch which is truly amazing.

 Visit Space Coast Launches to see if any rocket launches are planned during your visit!